MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-personnel-time.md

 ## Azure facilitation

-**Defining success metrics.** [Azure DevOps](/azure/devops/user-guide/what-is-azure-devops) provides a suite of tools for defining objectives, selecting metrics, and setting targets.
+**Setting optimization targets**: [Azure DevOps](/azure/devops/user-guide/what-is-azure-devops) provides a suite of tools for defining objectives, selecting metrics, and setting targets.
 It offers features like work item tracking, dashboards, reporting capabilities, source code management, continuous integration, continuous delivery, and project management.
 By using Azure DevOps, teams can automate processes, collaborate effectively, and reduce manual effort.

-**Optimizing development.** Azure provides various tools and features to optimize developer time, including:
+**Optimizing development time**: Azure provides various tools and features to optimize developer time, including:

 - *Development environments*: Azure offers development environments in multiple forms, like Microsoft Dev Box, which provides Windows and Linux VMs on which developer tools are installed.
 Microsoft also provides Docker VMs for containerized development and Azure Container Registry, which enables Docker builds.